Health and Safety at Work

-Local authorities are required to keep a register of notifiable cooling towers & evaporative condensers located within their areas.
+Local authorities are required to keep a register of notifiable cooling towers and evaporative condensers located within their areas.
 The purpose is to be properly informed of where these appliances are located, and for rapid reference purposes with regard to the control of Legionnaires Disease, a serious respiratory disease in humans, linked to the poor maintenance of such plant.

-The Notification of Cooling Towers & Evaporative Condensers Regulations 1992 requires a person in control of non-domestic premises to ensure that any 'notifiable' device be notified in writing to the local authority in whose area the premises are situated.
+The Notification of Cooling Towers and Evaporative Condensers Regulations 1992 requires a person in control of non-domestic premises to ensure that any 'notifiable' device be notified in writing to the local authority in whose area the premises are situated.
 Download the Cooling Tower registration form.

 A "notifiable device" means a cooling tower or an evaporative condenser except;